Celery Allergen | The UK 14 Main Allergens

-Of all the 14 major allergens, celery allergy is one of the least discussed.
+Of all the 14 main allergens, celery is one of the least discussed.
 Despite being relatively common across Europe, there are no exact figures of its prevalence in the UK.
 Regardless, the dangers can be severe, and it’s essential to be aware of any potential symptoms and how to avoid the ingredient in the future if suffering from the allergen.
-For businesses, it’s necessary to be mindful of the 14 major allergens to keep consumers safe, and to follow UK food labelling law to highlight potential allergens on food packaging.
+For businesses, it’s necessary to be mindful of the 14 main allergens to keep consumers safe, and to follow UK food labelling law to highlight potential allergens on food packaging.

 What is a Celery Allergy?